mgdotdev/pyGC/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/1mikegrn/pyGC/master?filepath=binder)

+# Gas Chromatography and Data Functionalization in Python

-This repository has multiple functions:
+This GitHub repository is designed to have multiple functions:

 - Act as a Binder host
 - Act as a data/code repository for JCE supplemental